-ADP Ingénierie provides its clients with unique operational expertise, acquired through supporting the development of ADP Group airports.
+ADP Ingénierie (ADPI) provides its clients with unique operational expertise, acquired through supporting the development of ADP Group airports.

 With this in-depth knowledge of the field and the problems associated with managing large flows, ADP Ingénierie designs and supervises the construction of complex airport infrastructures

 Cotonou is facing an increase in traffic that requires increasing the capacity of the existing airport infrastructure.
 But Cadjehoun International Airport is now surrounded by the city and cannot therefore be expanded, particularly when it comes to the length of the runway, except possibly out to sea.
 The only solution is therefore the construction of a new airport.
 The Benin Government has chosen the township of Glo-Djigbé to build an international airport with a target capacity of 2 MPPA.